Twixes/pip-requirements-js/README.md

 ## But why?

-Well, this library was built as a backend for the [PyPI Assistant](https://marketplace.visualstudio.com/items?itemName=twixes.pypi-assistant) VS Code extension.
-Check it out!
+Well, I built this to power my other side project, the VS Code extension [PyPI Assistant](https://marketplace.visualstudio.com/items?itemName=twixes.pypi-assistant).
+Give that a try too!